 For a truly artistic touch, explore YouCam Perfect’s extensive collection of overlays.
 They allow you to instantly turn your picture into a cool and trendy album cover.
 You’ll notice that a lot of album covers play with light, shadow, and color, which is easy to do with the help of YouCam Perfect.

-4 Album Cover Ideas with Different Overlay Types:
+4 Album Cover Ideas: Different Overlay Types

-- Lens flare.
 It’s perfect for adding a bright flash to your image to make it look like you’re caught in the sun rays or emitting an otherworldly glow.
 You can find this effect on the “Harem” album cover by Sarah Brightman.

-- Light leak.
 Light leak adds vibrant, multi-tonal light across the whole image.
 This is good for more abstract covers for an ethereal tone.
 A good example of this is Nina Nesbitt’s “The Sun Will Come Up, The Seasons Will Change.”

-- Scratch.
 Scratch is just what it sounds like — it adds cracks, shatters, and other jagged lines on top of your image.
 It provides a tough, hardcore effect that could work well for more intense projects.
 In his “Get Rich or Die Tryin'” album cover, 50 Cent uses this effect well.

-- Grunge.
 Grunge lets you apply different textures to your image.
 Depending on the image, you can make it appear scaly or splatted for a cool effect.
 MØ’s “Forever Neverland” is a good example of this.